casebenton/certificate-revocation-analysis/README.md

 contained in the megaCRL.
 You can compare your results against mine by using the same script on [my reference megaCRL file](https://drive.google.com/file/d/0B_ImpEaqYaA8Y0YxRzhsZ09UX0E/view?usp=sharing).

-6. Match the revocation serial numbers to known certificates using the `build_CRL_revoked.py` script.
+6. Make a new subdirectory `revokedCRLCerts`, then match the revocation serial numbers to known certificates using `python build_CRL_revoked.py`.
 This script uses multiprocessing to get around the I/O bottleneck, and you may need to adjust the number of "worker" processes to get optimal speed on your machine.
-Each worker has a dedicated output file, so after the script you will need to combine each output file into a single, final result using `cat revokedCRLCerts/certs* > final_CRL_revoked.json`.
+Each worker has a dedicated output file, so after the script you will need to combine each output file into a single, final result using `cat revokedCRLCerts/certs* > ../final_CRL_revoked.json`.

 7. Count the number of actual revoked certificates using `wc -l final_CRL_revoked.json`.